In a balanced matrix, you have to request the resources for your project.

 In a functional organization or weak matrix organization, your authority is reduced further, and your role can be a project coordinator or a project expediter.

 You can have project coordinators or project expediters in a projectized or strong matrix organization for larger projects.
 They will report to the project manager or management but they will have limited authority.

 These two titles have different roles, which we will discuss.

-As per the PMBOK Guide 5th edition, “A project expediter works as staff assistant and communications coordinator.
-The expediter cannot personally make or enforce decisions.”
+A project expediter works as a staff assistant and coordinates communications.
+They cannot make or enforce decisions.

-Project coordinators have the power to make some decisions, have some authority, and report to a higher-level manager.”
+Project coordinators have the power to make a few decisions and they report to a higher-level manager.